luslab/oz-bulk-rnaseq/README.md

 - anti-sense and overlapping transcripts of different genes

-# Compare read abundances
+# Differential Gene Expression Analysis

+**Tools for DGE:**
+`edgeR` (better for false positives, less conservative, recommended if <12 replicates) `DESeq`
+`DESeq2` sample wise size factor
+`limma-voom`
+`cuffdiff`slow, cant support multifactored experiments, can detect differential isoforms, high false positives

 1.  _Within-sample_  comparisons: compare the expression of genes within the same experiment eg in this experiment does gene A express at a higher level than gene B?
-2.  _Between-sample_  comparisons: compare the expression of genes across experimental conditions eg has the gene expression for gene A  changed across different experimental conditions?
+2.  _Between-sample_  comparisons: compare the expression of a gene between experimental conditions aka pairwise comparison e.g. has the gene expression for gene A  changed across different experimental conditions? if yes, then differentially expressed (DE).

 ## Normalising and Log Transforming Read Counts
 The number of sequenced reads depends on: